Table of Contents

 Whole exome sequencing (WES) is the sequencing of the exome, all protein-coding genes in the genome.
 This process involves two steps.
 The first step is to target sequences in the human exome only.
 In human genetics, these target regions are about 60 million base pairs, or about 1% of the human reference genome.
 The second step is to sequence the DNA using any high-throughput DNA sequencing platform and analyze the results.

-  Exome sequencing makes it possible to detect genetic changes that lead to changes in protein sequences, which can in turn lead to diseases such as atherosclerosis, Alzheimer’s disease, and others.
+Exome sequencing makes it possible to detect genetic changes that lead to changes in protein sequences, which can in turn lead to diseases such as atherosclerosis, Alzheimer’s disease, and others (you can read more about Alzheimer’s disease and dementia in our Research Library).
 Many diseases occur in the protein-coding region of the genome and this process allows users to learn more about their predisposition to disease than single gene analysis.
 However, it is now known that DNA variations outside the exons can affect gene activity and protein production and also lead to genetic disorders.
 Whole exome sequencing would miss these variations.

 In the past, the main advantage of exome sequencing was the ability to perform greater gene screening and detect disease-associated mutations, such as copy number variants, in a way that was cost effective and consumed less time than whole-genome sequencing.
 However, thanks to advances in sequencing technology, whole genome sequencing is now just as fast and just as affordable.
 Nebula Genomics offers the most affordable 30X whole genome sequencing at $299 or less.
 We decode 100% of your DNA, not just 1% as with whole exome sequencing, providing you the most comprehensive view of your DNA.

 Whole exome sequencing steps start with DNA isolation and target enrichment and ends with DNA sequencing and analysis.